Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon interactions: Application to a graphene model from weak to strong coupling: Theoretical aspects

-\ni which corresponds to the usual Fan term, Eqs.~\eqref{eq:Fan} (and \eqref{eq:g_gDW}).
 The proof for Eq.~\eqref{eq:DW_FAN}(b) is similar.
 So aside from the $2n_{\mathbf{q}\nu}+1$ factor, the result corresponds to identifying $\mathcal{V}$ with $g$ and, without worrying about the sign, $\tilde{\mathbf{q}}$ with the phonon wavevector.
 Also, we see that averaging is necessary to obtain the standard diagrams, and not just a way to obtain smoother spectral functions.

 The pairing of factors of $u$ can be done diagrammatically by assigning a ``leg'' to each factor and joining them.
 This is illustrated in Fig.~\ref{fig:diagrams2}.
 In the case of $\langle \mathcal{V}^{I,(2)} \rangle$, the two legs come out from one point.
 In the case of $\langle \mathcal{V}^{I,(1)} G^0 \mathcal{V}^{I,(1)} \rangle$, they come from two different points.
 In the next section we look at terms of higher order and their corresponding diagrams.\\